Antonio Anastasia

-Antonio Augusto Junho Anastasia (born 9 May 1961) is a Brazilian lawyer and politician, affiliated to the Social Democratic Party.
+Antonio Augusto Junho Anastasia (born 9 May 1961) is a Brazilian lawyer and politician, affiliated with the Social Democratic Party.
 He graduated with a bachelor's and later a master's from the Federal University of Minas Gerais's Law School.

 He started his career in academia, working as a Law professor in the Milton Campos Law School and in the João Pinheiro Foundation.
 In 1993, he was approved in a competitive examination from his alma mater, UFMG, and was invested as a tenured Administrative Law professor.
 However, since 1988, Anastasia was involved with politics serving as an advisor to state deputy Bonifácio Mourão during the period the State Legislative Assembly worked as a Constitutional Assembly, after the end of Brazil's 20-year old Military Dictatorship.

 During the administration of governor Hélio Garcia (1991-1994) he occupied several administrative posts, such as deputy-secretary of Planning and General Coordination, secretary of Culture, secretary of Human Resources and Management, and president of the João Pinheiro Foundation.
 From 1995 to 1998, he served as the deputy-minister of Labor in the administration of president Fernando Henrique Cardoso.

 He was invited by then governor Aécio Neves to replace Clésio Andrade as his running mate for the 2006 election.
 Therefore, Anastasia served as vice governor of Minas Gerais from 2007 to 2010.
 In March 2010, Neves resigned to run for the Senate and Anastasia assumed the office of governor, serving the remainder of his predecessor's term.
 From 2011, Anastasia served as the elected governor of the state of Minas Gerais, a post he kept up to March 2014, when following his predecessor's example he resigned to run for the Senate.